-This function sets the total amount of resources with the resource name "resName" to the "amount" specified in the resource object on the path "resPath".
+This function sets the total amount in the resource with name "resName" to "amount" in the resource object on the path "resPath".

-- If you provide resources that do not exist as input, this function creates the resources. - If the resName parameter is blank, this function sets the total amount for all of the resources in the resources object.
+- If resources that do not exist are provided as input, resources are still created. - If the resName is blank, the specified operation is done on all the resources inside the resources object.

-bSuccess = setResourceTotal(resPath, resName, amount)
+bSuccess = setResource(resPath, resName, amount)